theupdateframework/taps/tap16.md

 As in the existing specification, a mix and match attack would be possible if an attacker was able to replace the snapshot Merkle tree using compromised timestamp keys.

+Snapshot Merkle trees provide the same protection against mix and match attacks as the existing specification.

 # Backwards Compatibility